SW-Latitude-Paint-Review

 While an overachieving trim paint Lattitude is not, there are undoubtedly lower-tier products to avoid.

-Combined Properties of Resilience & Flex Temp
+It Combines the Properties of Resilience & Flex Temp

 Like Resilience, Latitude does not suffer from surfactant leaching.
 When painting either light or dark colors with the projection of evening storms, painters can confidently continue coating the exterior of a house without the worry of the paint’s premature exposure to rain, causing water spots within the finish.

-Painters that don’t understand how to chase the sun on hot summer days are notorious for complaining about fast-drying exterior paints causing unsightly lap marks.
+Painters who don’t understand how to chase the sun on hot summer days are notorious for complaining about fast-drying exterior paints causing unsightly lap marks.
 So, in many ways, Latitude is an exterior paint for dummies.

 Is Latitude Worth Getting Excited About?